opensearch-project/documentation-website/_security/configuration/security-admin.md

 Name | Description
 :--- | :---
 `-ks` | The location of the keystore containing the admin certificate and all intermediate certificates, if any.
 You can use an absolute or relative path.
 Relative paths are resolved relative to the `securityadmin.sh` execution directory.
-`-kspass` | The keystore's password.
+`-kspass` | The keystore password.
 `-kst` | The keystore type, either JKS or PKCS#12/PFX.
-If not specified, the Security plugin tries to determine the type from the file extension.
+If not specified, the Security plugin tries to determine the type based on the file extension.
 `-ksalias` | The alias of the admin certificate, if any.
 `-ts` | The location of the truststore containing the root certificate.
 You can use an absolute or relative path.
 Relative paths are resolved relative to the `securityadmin.sh` execution directory.
-`-tspass` | The truststore's password.
+`-tspass` | The truststore password.
 `-tst` | The truststore type, either JKS or PKCS#12/PFX.
-If not specified, the Security plugin tries to determine the type from the file extension.
+If not specified, the Security plugin tries to determine the type based on the file extension.
 `-tsalias` | The alias for the root certificate, if any.

-The Certificate Authority that signs the `admin` certificate can differ from the one used for signing transport or HTTP certificates.
-The Certificate Authority does, however, need to be added to the truststore in order to validate the certificate.
+The certificate authority (CA) that signs the `admin` certificate can differ from the one used for signing transport or HTTP certificates.
+The CA does, however, need to be added to the truststore in order to validate the certificate.
 See [Generate node and client certificates]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/#optional-generate-node-and-client-certificates) for more information.
 {: .note}

 ## Sample commands